lkachury/Cryptocurrencies/README.md

     - A new DataFrame is created with the same index as the `crypto_df` DataFrame and has the following columns: `Algorithm`, `ProofType`, `TotalCoinsMined`, `TotalCoinSupply`, `PC 1`, `PC 2`, `PC 3`, `CoinName`, and `Class`: <br /> ![image](https://user-images.githubusercontent.com/108038989/198925830-6e676cd0-431f-4b8e-9dee-d62cb607abb2.png)

 ### Deliverable 4: Visualizing Cryptocurrencies Results
 Using Plotly Express and `hvplot` to create scatter plots, the distinct groups that correspond to the three principal components created in Deliverable 2 will be visualized, then a table with all the currently tradable cryptocurrencies will be created using the `hvplot.table()` function.
+The completed crypto_clustering Jupyter Notebook can be referenced [here](https://github.com/lkachury/Cryptocurrencies/blob/main/crypto_clustering.ipynb).

 1. The clusters are plotted using a 3D scatter plot, and each data point shows the CoinName and Algorithm on hover: <br /> ![image](https://user-images.githubusercontent.com/108038989/198927212-85f2590b-204f-4d2f-8bb6-e9df55765eed.png)